-September 4, 2017.
-Much has changed in the world of credit inquiries in the last 25 years.
-Many people believe that credit inquiries are quite and they should go to lengths to avoid them.
+A lot has changed in the world of credit inquiries in the last 35 years.
+Many people believe they are very bad and they should try hard to avoid them.

 In terms of credit issues that may be considered “bad”, credit inquiries are probably the least worst offenders.
 Credit scores recover from credit inquiries faster than just about any other personal credit item that is considered derogatory.